 Newport continues to be a center for U.S. Navy activities with the Naval Underwater Warfare Center and numerous other schools that make up the Naval Education and Training Center.

 The Cliff Walk, a 3.5-mile walking path, skirts the surrounding bluffs between Easton's Beach and Bailey's Beach.
 The trail, rough at points, affords beautiful vistas of the rocky coastline and glimpses of the massive “cottages” tucked behind neatly manicured hedges.
-(Note: Portions of the Cliff Walk are narrow or directly on boulders hidden by foliage at the water's edge, with about a 70-foot drop.
-Wear good walking shoes and use extreme caution.)
+(Note: Portions of the Cliff Walk are narrow or directly on boulders hidden by bushes and weeds at the water's edge, with about a 70-foot drop.
+The last mile of the walk is rocky and rough in some areas.
+Stay on the paved path, wear supportive walking shoes and be very cautious.)
+Park at First Beach or the Narragansett Avenue entrance.

 Two-mile-long Claiborne Pell Bridge, commonly referred to as the Newport Bridge, connects Newport with Jamestown; there is a $4 charge to cross in either direction.
 Scenic Ocean Drive passes a series of private beaches and one public beach, Gooseberry Beach.